fshh/ComputerGraphics/Assignment4_TexturedModel/README.md

 <img align="right" src="./media/house.jpg" width="400px" alt="picture">

+**Notes:**
-**Notes**: Press left and right arrow keys to cycle through models.
-W for wireframe mode, Q to quit.
+* Press left and right arrow keys to cycle through models.
+* Press Q to quit.
+* Press W to enter *wireframe* mode.
+Press again to return to default.
+* Press T to enter *texture debug* mode.
+Press again to return to default.
+* Press N to enter *normal debug* mode.
+Press again to return to default.
+* Press D to return to *default* drawing mode.

 * Name and partners name(At most 1 partner for this Assignment):
   * Andrew Knollmeyer